 Find employment with utility or supply chain companies companies, governmental organizations or manage your own business.

-Whether you are preparing for a career in HVACR, planning to transfer to a four-year baccalaureate-granting institution, or updating your skills, College of DuPage has the right program for you.
+Whether you are preparing for a career in HVACR, planning to transfer to a four-year college or university or updating your skills, College of DuPage has the right program for you.
 We offer:

 - Dedicated instructors with years of practical industry experience, certification, and licensing.